sabaka-pes/Mini-Projects/README.md

   Classic English auction.

   Initially, the goods have a certain value, then the auction participants make bids and the participant who made the highest bid wins.

+**Dutch Auction**

+Unlike a traditional auction, a maximum price is initially set (`startingPrice`), and if there are no buyers for this price, the price is reduced by set amount (`discountRate`).

+ - `getPrice` function returns the current price for an item.
+ -
+ - `buy` function allows user to buy an item.